karsai5/quicknote/README.md

-# Notational Velocity CLI
+# QuickNotes

-This is a command line interface of the note taking application [Notational Velocity](http://notational.net/) for OSX.
-Written in python it should work on most operating systems although I have only tested it in linux.
+This is a command line note taking application based on [Notational Velocity](http://notational.net/) for OSX.
+Written in python it should work on most operating systems although I have only tested it in linux/osx.

 To start the application with python
 ```